Skip to main content

 Frequently Asked Questions

 Is SCIM supported?
 Currently, SCIM is not supported.
 Auto-provisioning is handled through the two custom claims/attributes (lilt_api and lilt_role) listed in the SAML configuration section.
-Is SSO a global setting or per user/group?
-SSO is configured per user.
-The LILT platform supports:
+If JIT provisioning is not working:

 • Regular logins via /signin